nuprl/TypeWeaver/data/README.md

 The two datasets, `top1k-typed-with-typed-deps` and `top1k-untyped-with-typed-deps`, are taken from the `top1k-plus` dataset.

-Together, the two datasets represent `top1k-with-typed-deps`, the 141 packages from the `top1k-plus` dataset that (1) contain code, (2) have at least one dependency, and (3) have all dependencies contain type definitions in DefinitelyTyped.
+Together, the two datasets represent `top1k-with-typed-deps`, the 137 packages from the `top1k-plus` dataset that (1) contain code, (2) have at least one dependency, and (3) have all dependencies contain type definitions in DefinitelyTyped.
 Note that this dataset **excludes** packages with zero dependencies.

-The 141 packages are split into the two final datasets:
+The 137 packages are split into the two final datasets:
-`top1k-typed-with-typed-deps` are the 78 packages that are themselves typed (i.e. they contain type definitions in DefinitelyTyped) and `top1k-untyped-with-typed-deps` are the 63 packages that do not have type definitions.
+`top1k-typed-with-typed-deps` are the 93 packages that are themselves typed (i.e. they contain type definitions in DefinitelyTyped, or include their own *.d.ts type definitions) and `top1k-untyped-with-typed-deps` are the 44 packages that do not have type definitions.

-Note: `@babel_runtime` was excluded from the dataset, as it is an extremely large project.
+Notes: `@babel_runtime` was excluded from the dataset, as it is an extremely large project.
+15 other packages were manually reclassified as typed, while 4 TypeScript packages were removed.

 `top1k-typed-with-typed-deps.csv` and `top1k-untyped-with-typed-deps.csv`
 contain some basic statistics about the number of lines of JavaScript and